-LEA Person Responsible for update Mandate Reference Location of Documentation Executive Director for Student & Family Services Bullying Staff Prevention Identify high risk areas Monitor high risk areas Follow campus rules/expectations Staff Education Participate in annual staff training on bullying/sexual harassment/suicide prevention/trauma informed practices/human trafficking Review referral process Staff Intervention Establish recommended intervention strategies for classroom/campus Implement campus referral plan Utilize Discipline Management strategies Student Prevention Clearly state student expectations/campus rules/citizenship Monitor high risk areas Student Education Explain referral process/contacts Anonymous Tip Line Student Intervention Apply classroom interventions TEC 11.252(a)(3)(E) The school will follow the Student Handbook and Board Policies: FFI, FDB, FFF, FFH, FO, CQA, and FFB.
+LEA Person Responsible for update Mandate Reference Location of Documentation Executive Director for Student & Family Services Staff Prevention TEC 11.252(a)(3)(E) The school will follow the Student Handbook and Board Policies: FFI, FDB, FFF, FFH, FO, CQA, and FFB.

-Employ discipline interventions Use other intervention strategies as necessary/appropriate Conference with parents/students Principal Coordinated Health Program Coordinated School Health K-8 Designate a Campus Wellness Captain and establish a Campus Wellness Team; set meetings, establish measurable goals and document progress toward goal completion.
+Employ discipline interventions Use other intervention strategies as necessary/appropriate Conference with parents/students Principal Coordinated School Health K-8 Designate a Campus Wellness Captain and establish a Campus Wellness Team; set meetings, establish measurable goals and document progress toward goal completion.
 K-8 Include at least one Parent on Campus Wellness Team.
 K-8 Ensure that all components of the Coordinated School Health curriculum are delivered in an appropriate setting, i.e. classroom component requires use of a classroom.
 K-8 Create a Coordinated School Health bulletin board inside the school building for students, staff and parents to view.
 K-8 Notify parents/community members of Family Wellness Nights/Health Fairs through use of marquee, newsletter, web page, and/or myPISD.
 Fitness 3-8 Pre and Post Assess all eligible students using fitness test components.
 4th and 7th Ensure all data for 3rd - 8th grade students is entered on timely basis, fitness report cards are printed (4th grade and 7th grade) and sent to parents or linked through myPISD.
 Include at least one Parent on Campus Wellness Team.
 Physical Activity Requirements K-8 Campuses Only: Ensure students are receiving required physical education classes/minutes for each school year and achieving moderate to vigorous physical activity (MVPA) 50% of the physical education class period.
-K-8 Measure MVPA and physical activity time TEC 11.253(d) Board Policy FFA(Local) The school will follow Board Policies: FFA and EHAA.
+TEC 11.253(d) Board Policy FFA(Local) The school will follow Board Policies: FFA and EHAA.

 using pedometers and heart rate monitors.
 K-8 Ensure physical education staff is using a sequential and developmentally appropriate curriculum which has students active at least 70%-90% of class time.
 K-5 Ensure students are receiving daily unstructured play during recess.
 K-5 Encourage opportunities for brain breaks and short activity breaks throughout the day.
 Attendance K-8 Monitor attendance of students and follow up on prominent and chronic absences.
-Principal Recruiting Certified Teachers and Highly-Qualified Paraprofessionals Local on-going high quality professional development based on campus needs or district identified needs is provided to all teachers in all core subject areas.
-Funding source: State and Local ESSA Principal Parent Involvement Require all parents to register students via Parent Portal in order to have access to eNews, grades, attendance, and other electronic information.
+Principal Recruiting Certified Teachers and Highly-Qualified Paraprofessionals • Local on-going high quality professional development based on campus needs or district identified needs is provided to all teachers in all core subject areas. • Funding source: State and Local ESSA Principal Parent Involvement Require all parents to register students via Parent Portal in order to have access to eNews, grades, attendance, and other electronic information.
 Funding Sources: SCE, Title I and Local Identify parents without computer/Internet access and offer assistance through the District Mobile Technology Lab for parent education and access.
 Funding Sources: SCE, Title I and Local Upgrade and maintain the campus website for easy access and increased communication with the community.
 Funding source: State and Local Communicate information through eNews and through hard copies when Internet access is not available.
 Funding source: State and Local Utilize social media to keep parents and community informed.
 Funding source: State and Local PTA representative meets with the principal on a monthly basis to gain insight to student/parent needs.
 Funding source: State and Local Partner with PTA to offer parental programs on a variety of topics (academic, social, etc).
-Fundir source: State and Local Parent Education programs focused on relevant topics of interest will be available upon request any campus or PTA --- --
+Funding source: State and Local Parent Education programs focused on relevant topics of interest will be available upon request by any campus or PTA --- --